philseeley/debian-ppa/README.md

 ## Boat Instrument - flutter-pi

-If you have a Raspberry PI with a dedicated screen.
+If you have a Raspberry PI with a dedicated screen that boots to the console.

 Debian bullseye(11) and bookworm(12) for all \<type>s are supported for amd64 and arm64.